-Working with vulnerable adults if your independent project involves contact with or observation of vulnerable adults, including elderly people, people with disabilities, people who have suffered abuse, people with addictions, refugees or displaced people, homeless people, or prisoners (currently incarcerated or recently released), you will be required to undertake the UK Government's Disclosure and Barring Check (see here for further information).
-This should be discussed with your supervisor during the project planning phase.

-Working with children if your independent project involves contact with or observation of children, whether they or their families are considered vulnerable or not, you will be required to undertake the UK Government's Disclosure and Barring Check (see here for further information).
-This should be discussed with your supervisor during the project planning phase.

-Working with NHS patients an independent project involving contact with or observation of NHS patients recruited through the NHS, or conducted within NHS facilities, will require several months for ethics approval and clearance which is likely to be impractical within the one-year timeline of a master's course.
-Whilst this is not impossible it is recommended that students consider alternative ways of recruiting study participants or undertaking observational studies.

-Study participant privacy and confidentiality since the COVID-19 pandemic, remote and home working have become much more common.
+- Working with vulnerable adults if your independent project involves contact with or observation of vulnerable adults, including elderly people, people with disabilities, people who have suffered abuse, people with addictions, refugees or displaced people, homeless people, or prisoners (currently incarcerated or recently released), you will be required to undertake the UK Government's Disclosure and Barring Check (see here for further information).
+This should be discussed with your supervisor during the project planning phase. - Working with children if your independent project involves contact with or observation of children, whether they or their families are considered vulnerable or not, you will be required to undertake the UK Government's Disclosure and Barring Check (see here for further information).
+This should be discussed with your supervisor during the project planning phase. - Working with NHS patients an independent project involving contact with, or observation of NHS patients recruited through the NHS, or conducted within NHS facilities, will require several months for ethics approval and clearance which is likely to be impractical within the one-year timeline of a master's course.
+Whilst this is not impossible it is recommended that students consider alternative ways of recruiting study participants or undertaking observational studies. - Study participant privacy and confidentiality since the COVID-19 pandemic, remote and home working have become much more common.
 It is perfectly possible to recruit and interview study participants online without meeting in-person.
 However, students need to be mindful of where they are interviewing the participant from; for instance, a computer in a shared office or student house, where the interview could be overheard by others, may breach privacy and confidentiality.
-This needs to be considered when planning the project and should be discussed with the supervisor.

-Medical ethics self-certification though it is not a formal requirement of the course and will not be marked, students who are planning to work directly with human participants will be strongly encouraged to undertake Safeguarding training (offered internally by Royal Holloway) and TRREE medical ethics training, a self-certification course available online here.
-This can be taken at any time before the commencement of data collection for the independent project but is recommended to be taken during Term 2 when the research plan has been formulated and approved by the supervisor.
+This needs to be considered when planning the project and should be discussed with the supervisor. - Medical ethics self-certification though it is not a formal requirement of the course and will not be marked, students who are planning to work directly with human participants will be strongly encouraged to undertake Safeguarding training (offered internally by Royal Holloway) and TRREE medical ethics training, a self-certification course available online here.
+This can be taken at any time before the commencement of data collection for the independent project but is recommended to be taken during Term 2.

-8.8 Work-based learning

-As part of the MSc/MA Global Health courses students can conduct work-based learning through their independent project.
-As part of this module you will discuss health and safety, and complete a risk assessment.

-8.9 Practicals

-There will be a number of practicals run throughout the course.
-Please follow the guidelines given at the beginning of the practical to ensure health and safety is observed.